ericzinnikas/deluge-thindl/README.md

 cd deluge-thindl
 python2 setup.py bdist_egg
 ```
 Install the egg file produced in `deluge-thindl/dist/`.
+Ensure you build the proper python version (2.6 or 2.7) egg for your seedbox.
+If seedbox and client python version differ, you'll need to manually install the proper egg on your seedbox.

 ## Features
 - Uses [LFTP](http://lftp.yar.ru/) to fetch files over SFTP
 - Plugin auto-configures LFTP per torrent: host, user, remote directory, local directory, concurrent downloads
+- LFTP run interactively in the background, your password never leaves memory; does not use `lftp -f` or `lftp -c` (FTP credentials never saved to disk, or visible in process listing `ps`)

 ## Screenshots